radosvet93/rado-site/src/pages/posts/testing/why-stopped-obsessing-over-100-percent-unit-test-coverage.md

 title: 'Why I Stopped Obsessing Over 100% Unit Test Coverage'
 pubDate: 2025-07-07
 description: "How enforced coverage targets led to poor practices—and how focusing on the user helped rebuild confidence."
-author: 'Radosvet Petrov'
 isPinned: false
 excerpt: "Our CI required 100% coverage.
 Here's how it backfired—and what I now focus on instead."
 image:
   src: /src/pages/posts/testing/coverage-illusion.jpg
-  alt: Hands typing on a laptop
+  alt: A white screen laptop and two hands typing on the laptop
 tags: ['testing', 'career', 'mentoring']
-isPublished: true
 # Outline:
 # Hook: Your early obsession with 100% coverage
 # Reality check: Bugs still leaked; tests were superficial